arxivwiki/arxivwiki/README.md

 ### Contributing

 If you'd like to contribute, search by an arXiv identifier, and click the "Edit this page" button.
-I use GitHub to manage accounts.
+You must log into GitHub to make edits.
 Once your first change is approved, you'll receive access to make further changes and invite others.

 When writing, both LaTeX math mode (with \$\$) and Markdown are supported.